-Finding an app for macOS is not an easy job.
+Finding password manager apps for macOS is not an easy job.

 After all, not every software is compatible with the platform designed only for Apple products.

-The case with password managers is a bit different, though.
+The case with password manager apps is a bit different, though.

 Most of them have a dedicated Mac app but finding the right one is the real job.

-An ideal Mac Password Manager should be compact in security and encrypt your data using the latest 256-bit AES system.
+An ideal online Password Manager for Mac should be compact in security and encrypt your data using the latest 256-bit AES system.

-In addition to this, features like automatic login, form capture, and auto password generation are also imperative.
+In addition to this, features like automatic login, autofill, form capture, and an auto password generator are also imperative.
 Because you don’t want to go through the pain of pasting username and passwords every time you log in to an account.

-And at last, I also expect the tool to spot weak passwords and store odd details like card information, notes, online identities, and more.
+And at last, I also expect the tool to spot weak passwords and store and sync data like card information, notes, online identities, online accounts, and more.

 Now, unfortunately, not every password manager I tested had all these qualities.
 That’s why I have handpicked the most elite programs and talk about their goods and bads in the following section.

-LastPass is the most complete password manager for Mac users according to my test.
+LastPass is the most complete online password manager for Mac users according to my test.

 The software is user-friendly and can be used even by a novice.
 All credit goes to its dead-simple interface.